SkafteNicki/dtu_mlops/s7_deployment/apis.md

     response = requests.post('https://httpbin.org/post', data = pload)
     ```

-    Investigate the response (this is an artificial example, because we actually does not control the server).
+    Investigate the response (this is an artificial example because we do not control the server).

-9. Finally, we should also know that requests can be send directly from the command line using the `curl` command.
+9. Finally, we should also know that requests can be sent directly from the command line using the `curl` command.
-    Sometimes it is easier to send a request directly from the terminal and sometimes it is easier to do directly from
+    Sometimes it is easier to send a request directly from the terminal and sometimes it is easier to do it from a
-    a script.
+    script.

-    1. Make sure you have `curl` installed, else find instruction on installing it.
-To check call `curl --help` for
+    1. Make sure you have `curl` installed, or else find instruction on installing it.
+To check call `curl -`-help` with
         the documentation on curl.

     2. To execute `requests.get('https://api.github.com')` using curl we would simply do